 I can attest to this phenomenon.
 My friend and I have been meeting to walk for nearly 10 years – the longest I’ve ever stuck with any kind of indoor regime was a few months.
 My husband doesn’t have a flexible work schedule like I do, but he usually squeezes in a quick walk outside during his lunch break and we often go for hikes on weekends.
 We purchased snowshoes a couple years ago to extend our hiking season and in spite of a longer, harsher than average winter, for the first time in many years I didn’t experience the winter blues.

 In addition to the aforementioned benefits, exercising in a natural setting can also feed your creative soul.
 Combining my love for landscape and nature photography with my walking routine has lead to several bodies of work – including my current CatskillMeanderings series.
-If you would like to enjoy my walks in the beautiful Catskills and Hudson Valley region in upstate New York vicariously, select images are available for purchase on Fine Art America.
+If you would like to enjoy my walks in the beautiful Catskills and Hudson Valley region in upstate New York vicariously, select images are available for purchase on Standing Impressions.
 I’ve also compiled a lovely little photo book.

 The Formula for Success